mckennapsean/dissertation/content/05-worksheet.md

-## Discussion: Benefits and Limitations
+## Feedback for Improving the Worksheets

 To address restrictions on creativity mentioned by that last student, a key improvement recommended by five students was to convert the visualization design